modin-project/modin/docs/installation.rst

 Stable version
 """"""""""""""

 Modin can be installed with pip both on Linux and Windows.
+Also MacOS is supported for Dask_ engine (see below).
 To install the most recent stable release run the following:

 .. code-block:: bash